LWarrens/StackExchange-Investigator/README.md

 ### prerequisites
 Run `yarn` to install all dependencies

-Fill in all fields in a key value config file named '.env' (if you work at uber, contact lavorgia@uber.com if you'd like to use his .env setup / keys)
-OpenAI and Stack Overflow API keys, the stack overflow site url, and the data filters as described https://api.stackexchange.com/docs/filters
+Fill in all fields in a key value config file named '.env' OpenAI and Stack Overflow API keys, the stack overflow site url, and the data filters as described https://api.stackexchange.com/docs/filters

 ### development